Serial Attached SCSI: SAS expanders

 Direct routing allows a device to identify devices directly connected to it.
 Table routing identifies devices connected to the expanders connected to a device's own PHY.
 Subtractive routing is used when you are not able to find the devices in the sub-branch you belong to.
 This passes the request to a different branch altogether.

 Expanders exist to allow more complex interconnect topologies.
 Expanders assist in link-switching (as opposed to packet-switching) end-devices (initiators or targets).
 They may locate an end-device either directly (when the end-device is connected to it), via a routing table (a mapping of end-device IDs and the expander the link should be switched to downstream to route towards that ID), or when those methods fail, via subtractive routing: the link is routed to a single expander connected to a subtractive routing port.
 If there is no expander connected to a subtractive port, the end-device cannot be reached.

 Expanders with no PHYs configured as subtractive act as fanout expanders and can connect to any number of other expanders.
 Expanders with subtractive PHYs may only connect to two other expanders at a maximum, and in that case they must connect to one expander via a subtractive port and the other via a non-subtractive port.

 SAS-1.1 topologies built with expanders generally contain one root node in a SAS domain with the one exception case being topologies that contain two expanders connected via a subtractive-to-subtractive port.
 If it exists, the root node is the expander, which is not connected to another expander via a subtractive port.
 Therefore, if a fanout expander exists in the configuration, it must be the domain's root node.
 The root node contains routes for all end devices connected to the domain.
 Note that with the advent in SAS-2.0 of table-to-table routing and new rules for end-to-end zoning, more complex topologies built upon SAS-2.0 rules do not contain a single root node.

 Connectors

 SAS connectors are much smaller than traditional parallel SCSI connectors.
-Commonly, SAS provides for point data transfer speeds up to 12 Gbit/s.
+Commonly, SAS-3 provides for point data transfer speeds up to 12 Gbit/s.
+Currently, SAS-4 is available with up to 24 Gbps; with SAS-5 under development, according to T10.

 The physical SAS connector comes in several different variants: